What is Sora 2: Complete Technical Guide (2025)

 Key Takeaways

-1. Sora 2 operates on spacetime patches, not frame-by-frame generation, enabling superior temporal consistency compared to traditional approaches.
+1. Sora AI operates on spacetime patches, not frame-by-frame generation, enabling superior temporal consistency compared to traditional approaches.

-2. Current optimal use cases include short-form content (10-20 seconds), single-subject scenes, and stylized rather than photorealistic output.
+2. Current optimal use cases for Sora AI include short-form content (10-20 seconds), single-subject scenes, and stylized rather than photorealistic output.

-3. Limitations remain significant for text rendering, complex physics, and extended duration coherence, requiring careful prompt engineering and realistic expectations.
+3. Sora AI limitations remain significant for text rendering, complex physics, and extended duration coherence, requiring careful prompt engineering and realistic expectations.

 FAQ